-Is your goal to solve famous mathematical paradoxes, or do you simply enjoy working with numbers, solving puzzles or searching for patterns?
-More and more, the solutions to important problems, ranging from environmental policy decisions to multimillion-dollar investment allocations, depend on quantitative reasoning and complex mathematical models.
+Is your goal to solve famous mathematical paradoxes?
+Or do you simply enjoy working with numbers, solving puzzles or searching for patterns?
+More and more, the solutions to important problems ó ranging from environmental policy decisions to multimillion-dollar investments ó depend on quantitative reasoning and complex mathematical models.

-A Bachelor of Arts degree or Bachelor of Science in Mathematics degree from the University of North Texas will provide you the skills needed to work on important, challenging, real-world problems in business, industry, medicine, government, education and scientific research.
+A Bachelor of Arts or Bachelor of Science degree in Mathematics from the University of North Texas can lead to working on important, challenging, real-world problems in business, industry, medicine, government, education and scientific research.

-Our math alumni work for a wide range of employers including Microsoft, NASA and PricewaterhouseCoopers, as well as school districts across the United States.
+Our math alumni work for Microsoft, NASA, PricewaterhouseCoopers and school districts across the United States.

 Our curriculum provides you the math foundation and analytical skills for a successful career.
-In addition to pursuing a bachelorís degree, you can earn academic certificates in actuarial science, statistics and the mathematics of scientific computation, as well as achieve teacher certification.
+In addition to pursuing a bachelorís degree, you can earn academic certificates in actuarial science, statistics and the mathematics of scientific computation or achieve teacher certification.

 Many of our faculty members are internationally recognized experts in their fields and have worked as consultants for private companies and government agencies.
-They have earned degrees from respected universities such as Cornell, MIT, Princeton, Stanford and Yale.
+Theyíve also earned degrees from some of the nationís most respected universities.

-The math department funds several scholarships to help you pay for your education.
-Information about these scholarships is at math.unt.edu using the undergraduate studies link.
+The math department funds several scholarships to help you pursue your education.
 Positions are also available as tutors and graders.

 We host various conferences, seminars and colloquiums that provide different viewpoints and discuss research being conducted in math.

-Your course work will vary if you are pursuing teacher certification.
-The bachelor’s degree requirements include:
+Your course work will vary if youíre pursuing teacher certification.
+The bachelorís degree requirements include:

-Advanced mathematics classes include abstract algebra, differential equations, geometry, graph theory, Fourier analysis, probability, statistics and topology.
+Advanced math classes include abstract algebra, differential equations, geometry, graph theory, Fourier analysis, probability, statistics and topology.

-High school students We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
-You should take four years of mathematics in high school, including pre-calculus.
+We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+You should also take four years of math in high school, including pre-calculus.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-If you take AP Calculus in high school, you should take the AP exam, as well.
-A good score on the exam will allow you to get a head start on your math classes at UNT.
-For more details about AP and IB courses, visit www.unt.edu/credit.
+If you take AP Calculus in high school, you should take the AP exam.
+A good exam score will allow you to get a head start on your math classes at UNT.